Michigan Tunnel Of Trees M-119

 Above are only 17 of the stops that we think you should make on the drive between Cross Village and Harbor Springs.
 It’s possible to spend multiple days exploring everything there is to see and do.

-There are hundreds of amazing vacation rentals along the Tunnel of Trees in Michigan, but here are a few of our favorite recommendations of places to stay near Cross Village, Petoskey, Good Hart, and Harbor Springs…
+There are hundreds of amazing vacation rentals nearby, but here are a few of our favorite recommendations of places to stay near Cross Village, Petoskey, Good Hart, and Harbor Springs…

 Beachfront Cottage on Lake Michigan